arthurborgesdev/shout/README.md

 `git clone git@github.com:arthurborgesdev/shout.git`

-- Change to mvp-development branch (create one if it not exists - this step is not needed if the feature branch was already merged)
+Now there are two main possibilities:

+If the project is merged into main:

+- Nothing to do, just proceed to the next step, `Prerequisites`

+If the project is not merged into main (it is in the mvp-development phase)

+- Create mvp-development branch by typing on a Terminal `git checkout -b mvp-development`
-- `git pull origin mvp-development`
+- Pull the project to this local branch with the command `git pull origin mvp-development`
 - Ok, now you have the project locally

 ### Prerequisites